For those who absolutely need to visit their branch, we reveal which banks are open and when.

 RBS is following the same opening hours and issuing the same advice as NatWest.
 You can see if your local RBS branch is open with the branch finder.

-If you’re a Santander customer, it’s worth noting that no branches are open on Sundays, while all university branches have been closed permanently.
+If you’re a Santander customer, it’s worth noting that no branches are open on Saturdays or Sundays, while all university branches have been closed permanently.

 “Over recent years, we have seen students increasingly turn to digital banking and as a result have seen low demand among student customers for branch banking services," commented a spokesperson for Santander.